emewhd1016991/notes/README.md

 "Program wisely by embracing modularity and abstraction.
 Write small, reusable functions or modules that perform a single task well.
 This promotes better organization, reduces redundancy, and makes debugging easier.
 Always keep in mind that clarity trumps brevity; being too clever can often lead to obfuscation."

 "In addition, always be mindful of performance and efficiency, but avoid premature optimization.
 Instead, write clear and maintainable code first, then profile and optimize where necessary.
 And remember, a well-documented and tested codebase is as valuable as the code itself."

+# 2024-01-11
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, maintainable code first.
+Optimize only when necessary and after profiling.
+Remember that clarity and simplicity often lead to better performance in the long run."

+This quote by computer scientist Donald Knuth reminds us that striving to optimize code too early in the development process can introduce unnecessary complexity and potential bugs.
+It's more important to ensure your code is correct, readable, and easily modifiable before focusing on fine-tuning for performance.